Naveen-Nair/Matrix-Weavers/README.md

 4. **Performance Trends**: Key metrics, such as NPS and overall satisfaction rate, displayed in a user-friendly manner for comparison.
 5. **Strategic Initiatives**: Insights into major strategic moves like investments and acquisitions.
 6. **Future Outlook**: Predictive analysis on the future positioning of competitors based on the gathered data.

 ---

+## Machine Learning Component

+### 1. **Data Collection and Scraping**
+We utilized web scraping techniques to collect large volumes of publicly available data from multiple sources, including competitor websites, news articles, product reviews, financial reports, and social media platforms.
+This data forms the backbone of the competitive intelligence solution, covering various aspects of business operations for major electronics retailers in India.

+### 2. **LightRAG for Knowledge Graph Construction**
+We used **LightRAG**, a lightweight variant of GraphRAG, to build a knowledge graph from the scraped data.
+This allowed us to:
+   - Structure and represent relationships between different entities, such as competitors, products, strategic initiatives, and customer feedback.
+   - Organize the vast amount of data into meaningful segments for efficient retrieval and analysis.
+   - Enable the system to answer complex, multi-hop queries by reasoning over the knowledge graph, enhancing the depth of insights generated.

+### 3. **Natural Language Processing (NLP) and Sentiment Analysis**
+   - Sentiment analysis is performed on customer reviews and feedback across various platforms to generate actionable insights on customer sentiment for each competitor.
+   - The NLP models categorize feedback into positive, negative, and neutral sentiments and provide summaries of the most frequent issues and strengths mentioned by customers.

+### 4. **Generative AI for Intelligence Summarization**
+Generative AI models, powered by large language models (LLMs), are employed to:
+   - Summarize complex data points into human-readable insights for each competitor.
+These insights cover key differentiators, geographical presence, performance trends, and more.
+   - Automate the generation of intelligence reports, which are then presented in the frontend via API integration.

+### 5. **Predictive Analytics for Future Outlook**
+The ML models also perform **predictive analysis** using historical performance trends and strategic initiatives to estimate future growth, potential challenges, and shifts in the competitive landscape.
+This helps in providing Croma with an actionable outlook on where the market might head.

+### 6. **API Integration for Intelligent Responses**
+   - The backend integrates with the LightRAG model to fetch relevant insights in real time based on user queries.
+   - APIs are designed to allow seamless data flow between the frontend and the backend, ensuring that the ML-generated insights are displayed in a user-friendly format.

+---